tdwg/website/conferences/2024/oral-presentations/index.md

 - All sessions and talks will be recorded and made available to registrants for subsequent on-demand viewing after the session.
 - If presenting onsite, please be at the conference room where your presentation is scheduled at least 15 min before your session begins.
 - The default for virtual presenters is to play their video during their session, unless a compelling reason is made to the session organizers for presenting remotely online (Zoom call and screen sharing).
 The decision to support live, remote presentations will be determined on a case by case basis.
 Separate instructions will be provided if this is granted.
+- DEMO01 is the only session where presenters may bring their own computer to use for their presentation.
+Please bring your own ethernet dongle so that you are not restricted to WiFi.
+  - Any other use of the presenter's computer must be pre-arranged on a case-by-case basis.
 - Slides will be started and displayed by the Audio Visual Technical Support team via a computer in the conference room.
 You will be able to advance your slides from the lectern.

 ## Additional thoughts